NUSOC/wirtz_data_wordpress_plugin/README.md

 To use the plugin, simply add the shortcode `[wirtzdata]` to any post or page where you want the data to be displayed.

 ## Configuration
-Before using the plugin, ensure that the `.env` file is properly configured with the path to your SQLite database.
+Before using the plugin, ensure that the `.env` file is properly configured with the path to your CSV file collections.
+The CSV file should NOT be in a web accessible location.
+It will be read from the file system.
 The file should contain a line like this:

 ```
-DATABASE_PATH=/path/to/your/database.sqlite
+CSVFOLDER=/path/to/your/database.sqlite
 ```

 ## Uninstallation